monashmicroimaging/gitbook-fiji-basics/part_5_scales_and_sizing.md

 You do no need to make any changes here, select **OK** or close the window to exit.

-You can also find the calibrated scale, this time in px/m, by going to **Analyze Set Scale**.
+You can also find the calibrated scale, this time in px/m, by going to **Analyze -&gt; Set Scale**.

 ![](/assets/part5/set_scale_menu.jpg)